neoncortex/bashed/README.md

 eu es n
 ````

-showcurses, or esu, can be used instead of show, or es, to select the file to show using a curses interface.
+showcurses, or esu, can be used instead of show, or es, to select the file to show using fzf.

 #### Plain:
 ````
 eu print n
 eu p n
 ````
-printcurses, or pu, can be used instead of print, or p, to select the file to print using a curses interface.
+printcurses, or pu, can be used instead of print, or p, to select the file to print using fzf.

 ### Diff:
 ````